ElricPjYi/webserver-linux-pthread/README.md

 ## Key Features

-- Supports remote network communication based on Socket and utilizes epoll for I/O multiplexing and socket monitoring.
+- Supports remote network communication based on Socket and utilizes **epoll** for **I/O multiplexing** and socket monitoring.
-- Implements a thread pool to efficiently handle events (I/O operations, exceptions, and timers) from the event ready queue using multiple threads.
+- Implements a **thread pool** to efficiently handle events (I/O operations, exceptions, and timers) from the event ready queue using multiple threads.
-- Wraps Linux locks, placing lock creation and destruction functions in the class's constructor and destructor, simplifying multi-threaded programming.
+- Wraps **Linux locks**, placing lock creation and destruction functions in the class's constructor and destructor, simplifying multi-threaded programming.
-- Uses a finite state machine to parse HTTP request messages and generate appropriate response messages.
+- Uses a **finite state machine** to parse HTTP request messages and generate appropriate response messages.
-- Implements a timer using a doubly-linked list to periodically check and close inactive connections, improving server resource utilization.
+- Implements a timer using a **doubly-linked list** to periodically check and close **inactive connections**, improving server resource utilization.

 ## Requirements